JaredBorders/OctoPlace/README.md

 # OctoPlace - NFT Marketplace by Octos.eth
 - Supports buying and listing NFTs
-- Supports both [ERC721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) and [ERC1155](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/) standards
+- Supports both [ERC721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) and [ERC1155](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/) token standards
 - NOTICE: All NFTs on Kovan test network are for testing purposes only!
 I do not claim ownership and am only using those images to replicate what is seen elsewhere.
 - - Proejcts used: [Divine Anarchy](https://opensea.io/collection/divineanarchy), [Humanoids](https://opensea.io/collection/thehumanoids), [RTFKTCloneXVial](https://opensea.io/collection/clonex), [MekaVerse](https://opensea.io/collection/mekaverse)
 > Big fan of these in case you couldn't tell

+## Frontend Improvements (Future)
+- Add alert/prompt for when no browser wallet is detected
+- While minting new NFT, show progress bar/indicator
+- Test!!
 ## Quick start

 The first things you need to do are cloning this repository and installing its